 Not all new social media apps will blow up like TikTok.
-But they do reveal how social media is changing in 2022.
+But they do reveal how social media is changing in 2023.

 Not all new social media apps will blow up like TikTok.
-But they do reveal how social media is changing in 2022.
+But they do reveal how social media is changing in 2023.

 Social media is always evolving to satisfy the needs and interests of its users.
 New social media platforms emerge to serve specific audiences or to offer something different.
-In 2016, a new app called TikTok transformed the social media landscape through its short videos and casual, spontaneous aesthetic; it’s now the most-downloaded app in the world.
+In 2016, a little app called TikTok transformed the social media landscape through its short videos and casual, spontaneous aesthetic; it’s now the most-downloaded app in the world.